bentonow/bento-node-sdk/README.md

 npm install @bentonow/bento-node-sdk --save
 ```

-## Get Started
+## Getting Started

-To get started with tracking things in Bento, simply initialize the client and run wild!
+To get started with tracking your users in Bento, simply initialize the client and go wild.

+The below example showcases using `track` and `trackPurchase` which are the two recommended functions you should lean on as they can trigger automations.
+If you need to upload a lot of data but do not wish to trigger automations, like when you sign up, then use [importSubscribers](#batchimportsubscribersparameters-batchimportsubscribersparameters-promisenumber) instead.

 ```ts
 import { Analytics } from '@bentonow/bento-node-sdk';